Marriageable age: The Netherlands

+Another contributing factor to later marriage age is that in the Middle Ages a culture of nuclear family structures developed from the multiple generational extended family structures that were common in pre-Christian tribal societies in Western Europe.
+Both men and women would typically spend several years of working as a maid, farmhand, labourer or apprentice in order to gain work experience, develop skills and save up money to sustain their own nuclear family, rather than continuing to live in multigenerational household.
+This development raised the socially accepted first marriage age of women from puberty onset (12–14 years old) in the early Middle Ages up to their late teens and older by the late medieval period, and during the renaissance up to their middle twenties on average.
+This development also brought the first marriage age of women and men far closer together.
+The great general wealth in the Netherlands from the spice trade also meant that women married later in life.
+The highest marriage ages for both men and women was passed 30 years old and are found in times of national financial prosperity.

+An other contributing reason was that late marriage age was a recognised method of birth control.
+The later a woman married the less children she would birth and the less children a couple had to raise.
+It was also generally recognised that giving birth at a very young age was detrimental for the woman's health and therefore socially disapproved of.
+Social disapproval of a young marriage age for the woman and a large age gap between the marriage partners can still be recognised in sayings originating in those centuries.
+A well known example from neighbouring Britain is the cautionary tale of the play Romeo and Juliet by William Shakespeare of whom the young ages were considered scandalous at the time.

 France

 In France, until the French Revolution, the marriageable age was 12 years for females and 14 for males.
 Revolutionary legislation in 1792 increased the age to 13 years for females and 15 for males.
 Under the Napoleonic Code in 1804, the marriageable age was set at 15 years old for females and 18 years old for males.
 In 2006, the marriageable age for females was increased to 18, the same as for males.
-In jurisdictions where the ages are not the same, the marriageable age for females is more commonly two or three years lower than that for males.
+In jurisdictions where the ages are not the same, the marriageable age for females is more commonly two or three years lower than that of males.

 Central Europe

-In 17th century Poland, in the Warsaw parish of St John, the average age of women entering marriage was 20.1, and of men, 23.7.
+In 17th century Poland, in the Warsaw parish of St John, the average age of women entering marriage was 20.1, and that of men was 23.7.
 In the second half of the eighteenth century, women in the parish of Holy Cross married at 21.8, while men at 29.